by Joseph Heller

 Catch-22 Theme of Greed

-In Catch-22, capitalism functions to maximize profit, and everyone works to increase their share of the profit.
+In the infamous words of the O'Jays: "Money, money, money, money ... mooonaay."
+In Catch-22, capitalism functions to maximize profit, and everyone works to increase his share of the profit.
 Milo shows that everyone, regardless of nationality, race, or gender, responds to money.
-In the novel, greed drives men to disregard their morals, and to betray their countries and their friends.
+In the novel, greed drives men to disregard their morals and to betray their countries and their friends.
 One of Heller's main points is that capitalism, bureaucracy, and government are often intertwined, and nearly everyone is motivated by greed.
+Money talks; we listen.

 Questions About Greed